dr rebecca shakir

 MBBS, BSc, MRCP, FRCR

-Rebecca Shakir is a Clinical Oncology Registrar, and Clinical Research Fellow.
-She graduated from Imperial College School of Medicine in 2009, and has worked in the Oxford region since then.
-She gained Fellowship of the Royal College of Radiologists in 2018.
+Dr Rebecca Shakir is a clinical oncology consultant at the Churchill Hospital in Oxford and post-doctoral academic visitor at Oxford Population Health.
+She graduated from Imperial College School of Medicine in 2009 and gained Fellowship of the Royal College of Radiologists in 2018.